swcarpentry/DEPRECATED-boot-camps/6-Documentation/Readme.rst

 compiler, or interpreter that whatever comes after or between these characters should be ignored.
-This allows the author to write annotate and explain the code that they are writing *right at the point that they are writing it!*  This is especially helpful if something wierd, obtuse, or obscure is about to happen because it gives the author a chance to explain themselves to future developers (often themselves in 1, 2, 6 months).
+This allows the author to write annotate and explain the code that they are writing *right at the point that they are writing it!*  This is especially helpful if something weird, obtuse, or obscure is about to happen because it gives the author a chance to explain themselves to future developers (often themselves in 1, 2, 6 months).

-The best part is that you can put literally *anything* in comments: pubilcation citations, ASCII art, messages to lost loves, and threats to your collaborators.
+The best part is that you can put literally *anything* in comments: publication citations, ASCII art, messages to lost loves, and threats to your collaborators.

 In Python, the comment character is the hash symbol ``#``.
 The following example